How To: Plan your hybrid Azure Active Directory join implementation

 Windows current devices

-For devices running the Windows desktop operating system, the supported version is the Windows 10 Anniversary Update (version 1607) or later.
-As a best practice, upgrade to the latest version of Windows 10.
+For devices running the Windows desktop operating system, supported version are listed in this article Windows 10 release information.
+As a best practice, Microsoft recommends you upgrade to the latest version of Windows 10.

 Windows down-level devices